3.8. Running and creating tests

 The simplest way to run the tests is using Docker Compose, which starts both ATR and the Playwright test container:

-sh tests/run-tests.sh
+sh tests/run-playwright.sh

 This uses tests/docker-compose.yml to orchestrate the test environment.
 The ATR server runs in one container and the Playwright tests run in another, connected via a Docker network.
 These tests are automatically run in our GitHub CI as part of .github/workflows/build.yml.